mohamed-services/mnn/README.md

 Weaken Rules: If inputs and outputs are out of sync (one active, one inactive), decrease the weight.

+Note that counting both inactive as in sync makes this a covariance or correlation rule on bipolar values, and not the classic Hebbian rule, because in the classic Hebbian rule the product of the pre and the post activity is zero whenever either of them is inactive.

 Ensuring that Afast​ decays over time to prevent runaway values, and combines with Wslow​ for the final forward pass.

 ## Recursion

-The model is recursive neural network not recurrent neural network.
+The model is recursive in the sense that it feeds its own outputs back into itself.
+And because those refeeds happen over time steps and are trained with backpropagation through time, the model is recurrent too.
+What it is not is a tree structured recursive network in the classical sense.

 ## Read & Write

-The model can read the inputs in multiple time steps like batchs or can read all the inputs at once, also the model can write the outputs as batchs or all at once.
+The model can read the inputs in multiple time steps like batches or can read all the inputs at once, also the model can write the outputs as batches or all at once.

 Also the model is interactive which means you can give it inputs and get outputs from it then give it more inputs.

-The model doesn't process data token by token instead it works on batchs of tokens in every step and the number of tokens in every step is variable not static.
+The model doesn't process data token by token instead it works on batches of tokens in every step and the number of tokens in every step is variable not static.

 ## Preparing the space
-The pertaining of the mnn network is training the linear layer using the embedding layers and the output layers in an autoencoder mode.
+The pretraining of the mnn network is training the linear layer using the embedding layers and the output layers in an autoencoder mode.

 Word
-Linearlayer0(EmbeddingLayer0)
+Linear_layer_0(Embedding_layer_0)
 Token/s
-OutputLayer1(Linearlayer1)
+Output_layer_1(Linear_layer_1)
 Word

 The embedding layer of model A and the output layer of model B.